-- Assignments will be due on Mondays at 11:59pm, and assigned at least one week prior to the due date.
-There will be five PSets, five "Strategy Designs", and one warmup PSet. - Handwritten solutions will not be accepted.
+- Homeworks will be due on Mondays at 11:59pm, and assigned at least one week prior to the due date.
+Homeworks will be due approximately every two weeks. - Handwritten solutions will not be accepted.
 You may use the provided LaTeX templates, or any other template/online LaTeX editor.
 Assignments must be submitted to codePost. - Some assignments will feature extra credit.
 Extra credit will not add to the assignment score, but will contribute heavily to "participation."
 Extra credit submissions which are clear but incomplete will generally get partial marks.
 Extra credit submissions which are unclear or difficult to evaluate may not always receive partial marks.
-Some extra credits are very challenging, and can be useful to gauge whether you want to pursue an IW in this area. - You should make best efforts to anonymize your submission (e.g. do not put your name in the document body or title).
-But there are no repercussions if you forget.
+Some extra credits are very challenging, but can be useful to gauge whether you want to pursue an IW in this area. - You should make best efforts to anonymize your submission (e.g. do not put your name in the document body or title).
+But there are no repercussions if you forget. - There will be five homeworks, plus an additional warmup homework.